TimoOerlemans/Portfolio-Research/Portfolio.md

 ## Outcome 2.
 You use software tooling and methodology that continuously monitors and improve the software quality during software development.
 (IP)

 For this lo I think I have to choose which type of testing I need for my project and I need to do the DOT research(security) for this lo.
 I can also ask someone to check my code before I merge it into the master branch for a review.
-I think I am on orienting because I know what to do and what I need but have not done the tests.
+I think I am on beginning because I know what to do and what I need but have not done the tests.

 ### Testing
-Tests are done to continuously monitorise if the code works as susposed to.
-You have different types of test like unit test and intergration test.
-The difference between those two is that unit test: focuses on one single function while intergration tests are focused on combining functions.
+Tests are done to continuously monitorise if the code works as supposed to.
+You have different types of test like unit test and integration test.
+The difference between those two is that unit test: focuses on one single function while integration tests are focused on combining functions.

 #### Unit testing

-I am going to create multiple unit tests to know if my functions are working as they suposed to do.
+I am going to create multiple unit tests to know if my functions are working as they supposed to do.
 I am going to do that by making test that should be right and wrong.
+The methods I am going to test are my crud methods in the back-end.

 #### Integration testing